 Alternatively, the customer may go to DPS independently to obtain a fingerprint-based CCH; however, TWC-VR will not pay for this cost.

-Fingerprint-based CCH Search: Submit the request and the signed VR1510 to the State Office POC via encrypted email with the subject line: <ENCRYPT> Background Check Request. ) Submit the request and the signed VR1510 to the State Office POC via encrypted email with the subject line: <ENCRYPT> Background Check Request.
+Fingerprint-based CCH Search: The VR Counselor submits the request via (choose one):

+Email: Send an encrypted email to the State Office Point of Contact (POC).
+Add the subject line: <ENCRYPT> Background Check Request.
+Include the signed Request for Computerized Criminal History Search (VR1510) in Microsoft Word or PDF.

+DocuSign: Send the Request for Computerized Criminal History Search (VR1510) via DocuSign to the assigned State Office POC once the customer’s signature is completed within the DocuSign system.

 The State Office Program Specialist(s) for CCH will instruct the VR Counselor on the process for acquiring a fingerprint-based CCH search by email.

 TWC-VR staff helps the customer schedule the fingerprinting appointment using information provided by the State Office Program Specialist.